jiweigang1/janito/docs/guides/disabled-tools.md

 janito --show-config
 ```

-This will display a section showing your disabled tools, for example:
+This will display the config file path and a section showing your disabled tools, for example:
 ```
+Config file: /home/youruser/.janito/config.json
 Disabled tools: ask_user, python_code_run
 ```